SciGraph/SciGraph/README.md

 What's Included?
 ----------------
 SciGraph can be used in a number of ways.
-After the graph is generated (depending on the index configuration) it could be used in an application with no SciGraph dependency.
+After the graph is generated it could be used in an application with no SciGraph dependency.

 It could be used in an application with the `scigraph-core` dependency which adds some convenience methods and includes "vocabulary" support.
-"Vocabulary" support includes searching a Lucene index for ontology classes in the graph, auto-complete functionality, OpenRefine resolution services, and CURIE to class resolution.
-Additional support for identifying these vocabulary entities in text can be found in the `scigraph-entity` module.
+"Vocabulary" support resolves labels to graph nodes, auto-complete functionality, OpenRefine resolution services, and CURIE to IRI resolution.
+Additional support for identifying these vocabulary entities in free text can be found in the `scigraph-entity` module.

 SciGraph can also be used as a stand-alone DropWizard web service (via `scigraph-services`).
+SciGraph services support adding custom Cypher queries during application configuration to keep the code base domain agnostic.

 Note that SciGraph is "OWL-centric".
-If you have, for example, and arbitrary SKOS ontology that doesn't assert skos:Concept as an owl:Class these skos:Concepts will not be visible to the owlapi and not visible in the resulting Neo4j graph.
+If you have, for example, and arbitrary SKOS ontology that doesn't assert skos:Concept as an owl:Class these skos:Concepts will not be visible to the owlapi and not loaded in the resulting Neo4j graph.

 Alternatives
 ------------